adlondon/donholtbridge/README.md

 ***NOTE: This project has been abandoned.
-I've lost access to the RMTP traffic streams and the site is no longer live***
+I've lost access to the RMTP traffic streams and the site is no longer live.
+I've included the serverside code at the root as well for reference***

 The Don Holt in Charleston is one of two bridges connecting Mt.
 Pleasant and the rest of Charleston County.
 The bridge is often backed up with heavy traffic, and occaisionally [closes](https://www.postandcourier.com/news/scdot-calls-don-holt-bridge-tarpageddon-an-unprecedented-failure-as-investigation-continues/article_b994ef58-6f02-11e7-aad8-678394eda5ca.html).
 Since a large number of commuters (including myself) rely on this bridge to get home, I wanted to create an easy way to check the status of it.
 Heavily inspired by my good friend [Sean McCambidge's](http://seanmccambridge.com/) website https://isthecooperriverbridgeclosed.com, I wanted to find a way to automate the process and display real time updates to the site.